What Distinguishes these Vacation Villas? Renaissance History & Quality Wines

 A Review of Fattoria Torre a Cona

-We loved: the typical Tuscan scenery so close to Florence with an elegant & comfortable decor
+We loved: the breathtaking Tuscan scenery so close to Florence and an elegant villa with comfortable decor

-Ideal for: couples or families with children looking for tranquility & relax, yet close to town
+Ideal for: couples or families with children looking for tranquility & relax, yet appreciating the proximity to Florence

 Different Options for Different Vacations

 There are two large villas for groups and families or friends traveling together.
-Casa Villa (for up 20 persons) is actually four independent apartments, each with its own kitchen, bathroom and private garden combined together or rented separately...the perfect solution for families traveling together but looking for some personal space.
-Villa Lecceta, with over 350 square meters, offers a deluxe setting with a full kitchen with dishwasher, washing machine, and microwave, and 6 bedrooms.
+Casa Villa (for up 20 persons) is actually four independent apartments, each with its own kitchen, bathroom and private garden so they can be combined to form a large villa or rented separately... the perfect solution for families traveling together but looking for some personal space.
+Villa Lecceta, with over 350 square meters, offers a deluxe setting with a full kitchen with dishwasher, washing machine, and microwave and 6 bedrooms.
 But the most spectacular aspect of this villa is certainly the fantastic panoramic view.

 The Extras are all Delicious

-Location: San Donato in Collina, 1 km from the Villa
+Location: San Donato in Collina, 1 km from the small town

-Transport: a car is useful, however there is bus service within 1 km of the accommodations
+Transport: a car is useful, however there is bus service within 1km of the estate

-Type of board: Breakfast upon request, cooking classes & welcome basket
+Type of board: Accommodation only with breakfast upon request, rooms with breakfast and half board (from March 2021), cooking classes & welcome basket

-When you are staying on a property that offers so much naturally (history, tranquility, beauty, and easy access to major sites), it is hard to up the offer by include something more enticing but, the holiday accommodations at Torre a Cona have found just the right formula.
+When you are staying on a property that offers so much naturally (history, tranquility, beauty, and easy access to major sites), it is hard to up the offer by including something more enticing but the holiday accommodations at Torre a Cona have found just the right formula.

 Livia explained that most of their guests prefer to make their own meals, but sometimes their Breakfast Basket (12€ a person) is just what they need to start the morning out on the right foot.
-Filled with tasty treats this basket was created so that the guests didn’t need to do a mad scramble to find the nearest open supermarket on their arrival date.
-In fact, one could easily opt for the Welcome Basket which will also provide the basic necessities leaving you relaxed on the first day in Tuscany.
+Filled with tasty treats, this basket allows guests to not worry about breakfast.
+One could also easily opt for the Welcome Basket which will provide the basic necessities on the day you arrive so that the guests don’t need to do a mad scramble to find the nearest open supermarket on their first day.

 The special position of the villa, on the south side of Florence, provides easy access to the major highways and primary roads to Florence, Siena, Lucca, Pisa and even into Chianti and Casentino.
 Only 15 minutes from the front door of the villa is the Autostrada del Sole which stretches from north to south in Tuscany and the road just out the front door has a local bus connecting the holiday rentals to the Renaissance City of Florence.

-Staying ahead of the times, and always having something new to present to guests and wine enthusiasts, the Count and his family are continuously regenerating new ideas.
-They are presently restoring a whole wing of the villa, that which used to be the home to some of the famers that were responsible for running the show (so to speak).
-In Tuscany, the nobiles and the farmers frequently lived close to each so much so that at Torre a Cona, I was told that they could reach the farm simply by opening a door; the perfume of the stable, grain, the fermentation of the grapes all mingled together with the prestigious environment of the “sala nobile.”
+Staying ahead of the times, and always having something new to present to guests and wine enthusiasts, Count Niccolò and his family are continuously regenerating new ideas.
+They are presently restoring a whole wing of the villa which used to be the home to some of the farmers responsible for running the show (so to speak).
+In Tuscany, the nobles and the farmers frequently lived close to each so much so that at Torre a Cona, I was told that they could reach the farm simply by opening a door; the perfume of the stable, grain, the fermentation of the grapes all mingled together with the prestigious environment of the “sala nobile.”

-Together with several suite in agriturismo, style country chic, a restaurant and a room for special events for the guests of the agriturismo Torre a Cona, there will also be a museum which will highlight the history of the villa, the families that resided here and the economic independence that a villa of this size (once employing well over a hundred persons).
+Together with several suites in agriturismo, country chic style, a restaurant and a room for special events for the guests of the agriturismo Torre a Cona, there will also be a museum which will highlight the history of the villa, the families that resided here and the economic independence that a villa of this size (once employing well over a hundred persons).
+The rooms in the villa will open in March 2021.

 ”I remember coming here with my grandfather, and the villa and its lands were alive with activity in the farm, the windmills, the villa itself,” the Count reminisced “but that way of life is no longer part of today’s world and the museum is aimed at preserving this part of Tuscany’s history.”